 caring for animals

-helping students and adults develop character traits courage, compassion, cooperation…
+helping young students and adults develop character traits courage, patriotism, compassion`

-You can help provide compassionate care to animals and teach character traits like courage and compassion to students so this and future generations will care more, abandon less.
+You can help provide compassionate care to animals and teach character traits like courage and compassion to students so this and future generations will care more, abandon less, and use those enlightened improvements to treat people even better.

-- Host students, families, groups, classes giving experiences and education to develop courage, compassion, cooperation, citizenship…
+2. Host students, families, groups, classes giving experiences and education to develop courage, compassion, patriotism, cooperation, citizenship.

-- Public service to education, animal care givers, law enforcement, policymakers…
+3. Public services to education, animal care givers, law enforcement, policymakers…

-- Provide training and consulting with administrators and teachers, plus help them teach classes.
+5. Provide training and free online resources for administrators and teachers, plus help them start programs and teach classes.

-Compassion Ranch is a program of 501 (c)(3) nonprofit Life Leaders Institute hosted at Triple D Ranch and Farm in Central Alabama.
+Compassion Ranch is a program of 501 (c)(3) nonprofit Life Leaders Institute and Ranch hosted at Triple D Ranch and Farm in Central Alabama.

 You can see or print The Animals of Compassion Ranch (incudes photos and info on Animals, Programs, People and how you can participate)